rehierl/abstract-properties/16-x-tree-encodings/16-3-enc-trace-lengths/1-0-an-overview.md

 decode | N.A.   | O(N)   | -      | O(N)   | -
 ```

-TODO - Note that the pseudocodes in this chapter need to be verified, which
+TODO - Note that the algorithms in this chapter need to be verified, which
 is especially true for the decoding algorithms.
 At this point they seem as
-if they could do what they are supposed to do.
+if they could do what they are intended to do.